rashanjyot/Crawler-ads.txt/README.md

 <img src="img/2.png">
 <br>
 <br>
-<i>For ads.txt that had content-type other than text/plain are ignored.
+<i><b>For ads.txt that had content-type other than text/plain are ignored.
 However, as per my observation, there were a few websites that had content-type text/html for their valid ads.txt file.
-Regarding the format, the format in green has been followed to store records and since the second format - Variable format(marked in red) wasn't mentioned in the requirement document, it has been ignored.</i>
+Regarding the format, the format in green has been followed to store records and since the second format - Variable format(marked in red) wasn't mentioned in the requirement document, it has been ignored.</b></i>

 <br>
 <br>